Jschles1/Jschles1.github.io/_posts/2017-10-14-post-grad_how_my_fitness_background_helped_me_graduate_flatiron_school.markdown

 If you’re stuck on a lab, don’t be afraid to use the Ask A Question feature.
 I knew sometimes during my run through the curriculum that my ego would get in the way, and that part of me felt like using the feature was me “giving up”.
 I realized this was a waste of time when I couldn’t get a certain lab to pass in the Sinatra portion after trying for about 4 hours to fix a bug.
 Stumped, I utilized the Ask A Question feature.
 The learn expert immediately noticed I was missing a '/' character at the beginning of one of my urls, fixing the problem.
 Sometimes all it takes is another pair of eyes to catch a bug you've been struggling to find.

 While I have just graduated the Learn-Verified program, I know that my journey as a developer is only just getting started.
-Stay tuned for future blog posts, where I will be documenting each step of this journey and the things learn from it.
+Stay tuned for future blog posts, where I will be documenting each step of this journey and the things I learn from it.